Optimal Decision Rules when Payoffs are Partially Identified: Optimal Decisions and Their Implementation

-We now define our optimality criterion.
-Our setup features two types of parameters: a point-identified parameter $P$ and a set-identified parameter $\theta \in \Theta_0(P)$ that affects risk.
-We adopt a minimax approach to handle the ambiguity that arises from the partial identification of $\theta$ conditional on $P$ and average (or integrated) risk minimization to efficiently estimate $P$.
+Our setup features two types of parameters: a point-identified parameter $\mu$ and a set-identified parameter $\theta$.
+We adopt a minimax approach to handle the ambiguity that arises from the partial identification of $\theta$ conditional on $\mu$ and average (or integrated) risk minimization to estimate $\mu$.
 Our asymmetric treatment of parameters is in the spirit of \cite{Hurwicz1951}; we discuss the connection in more detail in Section~\ref{subsec:decisions.bayesian}.
-We first consider the case in which $P$ is known and then extend the analysis to the case of unknown $P$, which will lead us to the definition of our optimality concept.
+We first consider the case in which $\mu$ is known and then extend the analysis to the case of unknown $\mu$, which will lead us to the definition of our optimality concept.